The Site That Smiles Back: A Beginner’s Guide to Mobile-Friendly Websites

 Here’s the truth: you can’t get away with having a desktop-only site anymore.
 By 2025, nearly 73% of internet users will access the web via mobile devices only.
 If your site isn’t set up to attract that traffic, you’ll have a hard time earning clients.

 Thankfully, EverSpark can help.
 We run a full gamut of services to turn mobile-hostile sites into mobile-friendly ones.
 With our knowledge, experience, and expertise, we’ll turn your site into a force to be reckoned with.
-To learn more about our offerings, contact us today.
+Call us today to learn more about our website design for SEO.